Running and Maintaining a Federal Non-Profit Corporation under the CNCA – An Introduction

 Whether you are a non-profit or charity, if you are a CNCA corporation you have certain obligations to comply with

-There are about 30,000 Federal non-profit corporations under the Canada Not-for-profit Corporations Act (“CNCA”).
-About half are “non-profits” and about half are “registered charities”.
+There are about 45,000 Federal non-profit corporations under the Canada Not-for-profit Corporations Act (“CNCA”).
+About three-quarters are “non-profits,” and about one-quarter are “registered charities.”

 This course covers: